danielfcollier/py-drift-control/README.md

 #### Scenario B: Resource Contention (Robustness)

-We simulate a "Port Conflict" where a rogue process steals the primary port (8080).
+Simulate a "Port Conflict" where a rogue process steals the primary port (8080).

 ```bash
 make conflict